selhorn/f5-openstack-docs/docs/lbaas/topic_hierarchical-port-binding.rst

 - Each |agent-long| managing a BIG-IP :term:`device service cluster` must have the same ``f5_network_segment_physical_network`` setting. [#]_

--  If multiple |agent-long|s are managing the same environment, all of the agents must use the same binding settings (in other words, either the default global segmentation bindings or hierarchical port binding). [#]_
+-  If multiple |agent-long| instances are managing the same environment, all of the agents must use the same binding settings (in other words, either the default global segmentation bindings or hierarchical port binding). [#]_

 Configuration